chromium/chromium/chrome/browser/ui/android/webid/internal/README.md

  * The [view](#View) is the representation of the component.
 It enforces styles and is mostly called by a view binder to set mutable properties.

 ## Model

 The model holds state and event listeners connected to the view.
 An MCP automatically notifies listener about any change made to a property.
-To automate this Observer structure, the model is a `PropertyModel` as defined in `//src/ui/android/java/src/org/chromium/ui/modelutil/`.
-It is built by defining readable and writable properties and constructing a model with them.
-The properties (and a simple factory method for the model) are located in the static `AccountSelectionProperties` class.
+To automate this Observer structure, the model is a `ListModel` as defined in `//src/ui/android/java/src/org/chromium/ui/modelutil/`.

-The model contains writable and readable properties.
-The readable properties are guaranteed to never change for the lifetime of the Account Selection component:

- * **DISMISS_HANDLER** which is the listener that reacts to the view being dismissed.
-The mediator implements this.

-The writable properties change over the course of the components lifetime:

- * **VISIBLE** which will trigger the component to render the bottom sheet or hide it, if it was visible.
+TODO(majidvp): Explain the type of items in the list once they are added.

 ## Controller

 The controller of this model implements the AccountSelectionComponent interface as defined in `public/` and contains all logic.
-The controller consists of two parts:
+The controller consists of two
+parts:

   * **AccountSelectionCoordinator** which implements the public interface and creates all parts of the component (model, mediator, view, etc.) and links them using MCPs.
   * **AccountSelectionMediator** which handles request to the component API and changes the model accordingly.
 Interactions with the view are typically handled here and either affect the model or notify callers of the component API.
+This is also responsible for observing the bottom sheet state and notify callers on its dismissal.

 ## View

-This will be added in follow-up patches.
+We use a simple `LinearLayout` as the top-level view for this component which contains the list view for sheet items.
+This view is them displayed inside the bottom sheet via `AccountSelectionBottomSheetContent`.

+`AccountSelectionBottomSheetContent` is a simple container that implements `BottomSheetContent` interface and facilitates display of our view via the `BottomSheetController`.
+The bottom sheet controller instance itself is controlled by the mediator to create and modify the bottom sheet where accounts are displayed.